 talosctl config endpoint <IP Address1> <IP Address2>.

 Note: these are space separated, not comma separated.

 As an example, if the IP addresses of our control plane nodes are:

 talosctl --talosconfig=./talosconfig \ config endpoint 192.168.0.2 192.168.0.3 192.168.0.4

-Keep in mind, when specifying nodes, their IPs and/or hostnames are as seen by the endpoint servers, not as from the client.
+When specifying nodes, their IPs and/or hostnames are as seen by the endpoint servers, not as from the client.
 This is because all connections are proxied through the endpoints.

-You may simply provide
+You may provide

 --nodes to any

 talosctl command to supply the node or (comma-separated) nodes on which you wish to perform the operation.